No Regrets for Learning the Prior in Bandits: Related Work

 \section{Related Work}

 Two closest related works are \citet{bastani19meta} and \citet{kveton21metathompson}. \citet{bastani19meta} proposed Thompson sampling that learns the prior from a sequence of pricing experiments.
 The algorithm is tailored to pricing and learns through forced exploration using conservative TS.
-Therefore, it is conservative.
-They also do not prove prior-dependent bounds.
-Our setting is identical to \citet{kveton21metathompson}.
-The novelty stems from our algorithm.
-While \metats \cite{kveton21metathompson} samples the meta-parameter from its posterior distribution, \adats marginalizes it out when computing an uncertainty-adjusted task prior.
-This leads to an approach that is more principled, comparably general, has a fully-Bayesian analysis beyond multi-armed bandits, and may have several-fold lower regret in practice.
+Therefore, it is conservative. \citet{bastani19meta} also did not derive prior-dependent bounds.

+Our studied setting is identical to \citet{kveton21metathompson}.
+However, the design of \adats is very different from \metats. \metats samples the meta-parameter $\mu_s$ at the beginning of each task $s$ and uses it to compute the posterior of the task parameter $\theta_{s, *}$.
+Since $\mu_s$ is fixed within the task, \metats does not have a correct posterior of $\theta_{s, *}$ given the history. \adats marginalizes out the uncertainty in the meta-parameter $\mu_*$ and thus has a correct posterior of $\theta_{s, *}$ within the task.
+This seemingly minor difference leads to an approach that is more principled, comparably general, has a fully-Bayesian analysis beyond multi-armed bandits, and may have several-fold lower regret in practice.
+While it is possible that the analysis of \metats could be extended to linear bandits, the price for meta-learning would likely remain $\tilde{O}(\sqrt{m} n^2)$.
+This cost arises due sampling the meta-parameter $\mu_s$ at the beginning of each task $s$.
+The price of meta-learning in our work is mere $\tilde{O}(\sqrt{m n})$, a huge improvement.

 \adats is a meta-learning algorithm \citep{thrun96explanationbased,thrun98lifelong,baxter98theoretical,baxter00model,finn17modelagnostic,finn18probabilistic}.
 Meta-learning has a long history in multi-armed bandits.
 Some of the first works are \citet{azar13sequential} and \citet{gentile14online}, who proposed UCB algorithms for multi-task learning. \citet{deshmukh17multitask} studied multi-task learning in contextual bandits. \citet{cella20metalearning} proposed a UCB algorithm that meta-learns the mean parameter vector in a linear bandit, which is akin to learning $\mu_*$ in \cref{sec:linear bandit}.
 Another recent work is \citet{yang20provable}, who studied regret minimization with multiple parallel bandit instances, with the goal of learning their shared subspace.
-All of these works are frequentist and analyze a stronger notion of regret.
-On the other hand, by leveraging the fundamentals of Bayesian reasoning, we end up with practical and general-purpose algorithm designs that explore naturally.
+All of these works are frequentist, analyze a stronger notion of regret, and often lead to conservative algorithm designs.
+In contrast, we leverage the fundamentals of Bayesian reasoning to design a general-purpose algorithm that performs well when run as analyzed.